Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

-Minnesota employers are allowed to test applicants and employees for drugs and alcohol if minimum requirements are met.
-These requirements include a written policy outlining the testing procedures; notice of the policy being provided to all affected employees; the person being tested acknowledging receipt of the testing policy; and the testing being done by a licensed, accredited, or certified laboratory.
+Minnesota employers are allowed, but not required, to test applicants and employees for drugs and alcohol if minimum requirements are met.
+These requirements include: maintaining a written policy outlining the testing procedures; providing notice of the policy to all affected employees; obtaining acknowledgment of receipt of the testing policy from any person being tested; and requiring testing to be done by a licensed, accredited, or certified laboratory.
 Minn.
 Stat. §§ 181.951, Subdiv.
 1, 181.952, and 181.953, Subdiv.
 1, 6 (2022).

 Minnesota permits an employer to request or require a job applicant to undergo a drug or alcohol test as long as an offer of employment has been made.
 Minn.
 Stat. § 181.951 Subdiv.
 2 (2022).

-An employer may request an employee to take a drug or alcohol test as part of a routine physical exam as long as the drug and alcohol test is performed no more than once annually and the employee has been given two weeks' written notice that a drug or alcohol test may be performed as part of the physical examination.
+An employer may request an employee to take a drug or alcohol test as part of a routine physical exam as long as the drug and alcohol test is performed no more than once annually, and the employee has been given two weeks of written notice that a drug or alcohol test may be performed as part of the physical examination.
 Minn.
 Stat. § 181.951 Subdiv.
 3 (2022).

 Jury Duty Leave